AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/schedule-models-ui.md

 In order to complete this tutorial, you must have access to [!DNL Experience Platform].
 If you do not have access to an IMS Organization in [!DNL Experience Platform], please speak to your system administrator before proceeding.

-This tutorial requires an existing Service.
-If you do not have an accessible Service to work with, you can create one by following the [Publish your Model as a Service in the UI](./publish-model-service-ui.md) tutorial.
+This tutorial requires an existing service.
+If you do not have an accessible service to work with, you can create one by following the tutorial for [publishing a model as a service](./publish-model-service-ui.md).

 ## Configure scheduled scoring {#configure-scheduled-scoring}

 Model scoring can be configured to be an automated process on a scheduled basis.
-Once a Service is created, you can follow the steps below to configure and apply a scoring schedule:
+Once a service is created, you can follow the steps below to configure and apply a scoring schedule:

 In Adobe Experience Platform, select the **[!UICONTROL Services]** tab located in the left navigation column to access the **[!DNL Service Gallery]**.
-Find the Service you wish to schedule scoring runs on and select **[!UICONTROL Open]** to view its **[!UICONTROL Overview]** page.
+Find the service you wish to schedule scoring runs on and select **[!UICONTROL Open]** to view its **[!UICONTROL Overview]** page.

 ![](../images/models-recipes/schedule/select_service.png)